RogerDozen/FullyGPT/README.md

 # Relationship Advisor MVP

-This minimal web application allows users to describe a relationship situation and receive analysis from GPT-4 about the behavior involved, the pros and cons of the person in question, and a suggested plan of action.
+This minimal web application allows users to chat with a relationship advisor powered by GPT-4.
+Simply type questions about your situation and you'll receive analysis and suggested plans of action in a conversational format.

 ## Setup